 Primary materials: Aluminum foil, tape, plaster bandages, acrylic paint.

 This mask has an unusual shape for a project of mine.
 It isn’t a face-only mask that could be strapped to the wearer’s head; but it isn’t a helmet either.
 To make it wearable I glued in a Velcro harness and pieces of foam padding.
-This is the first mask I made with these materials in it—a big innovation.
+This is the first mask I made with these materials in it—a big innovation!

 When I look at this, its roughness and asymmetry has an ancient, bony sea-creature style that I quite like.
 I also like how the horns and some of the other elements create recursive patterns of curved shapes.
-This mask is a transitional form that shares anatomical elements with both my older and newer work.